 The supporting details, known as “the how,” will then follow to provide contextual and supplemental information.

-In academic writing, the BLUF structure can be applied in the form of the thesis statement, which highlights the stance or the main point of the piece, and the topic sentence, which is the single main idea of a paragraph as the first sentence.
+In academic writing, the BLUF structure can be applied in the form of the thesis statement, which highlights the stance or the main point of the piece.

 Where content marketing is concerned, this technique basically places the conclusion at the start of the content piece, allowing readers to grasp your main point quickly.